 The PADI Speciality AWARE courses, as well as Underwater Naturalist and Fish Identification might be good places to start if you want to boost your skills.
 There is also a whole range of organisations offering fieldwork and volunteering projects for divers.
 Some of these can be very expensive but there are often funding and scholarship opportunities if you do some digging.
 Getting in personal contact with someone who’s work interests you can also be good way of seeking opportunities for experience.

-Guest Blogger: Alex McMaster
+Author Bio: Alex McMaster

 Exploring the ways that we engage with the world, Alex McMaster has an enthusiasm for adventure, inquiry and storytelling.
 Growing up on Ireland’s rugged west coast, a passion for the sea has led to sailing expeditions to the Arctic, North Atlantic and Southern Oceans.
 In 2018, he travelled the length of Africa by bicycle whilst carrying out a training programme with university students.
 Graduating in biology and geography from the University of St Andrews, Alex is currently a divemaster working on marine conservation projects in the Mediterranean.